cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``namespace-id``
      - Namespace ID
    * - ``artifact-name``
-     - Name of the artifact
+     - Name of the parent artifact
    * - ``artifact-version``
-     - Version of the artifact
+     - Version of the parent artifact
    * - ``plugin-type``
      - Type of the plugin
    * - ``plugin-name``
      - Name of the plugin
    * - ``scope``
-     - Optional scope filter.
+     - Optional scope filter of the parent artifact.
 If not specified, defaults to 'user'.
+   * - ``artifact-name``
+     - Optional plugin artifact name filter.
+If not specified, defaults to returning all plugins available to the parent artifact.
+   * - ``artifact-version``
+     - Optional plugin version filter.
+All plugin artifact versions within this range will be returned.
+       It can be an exact version such as ``1.0.0`` or a version range such as ``[1.0.0, 2.0.0)``.
+       If not specified, defaults to returning all versions of the plugins available to the parent artifact.
+   * - ``artifact-scope``
+     - Optional plugin scope filter.
+Scope of the plugin artifact scope.
+If not specified, defaults to returning plugins in both the ``USER`` and ``SYSTEM`` scopes.
+   * - ``limit``
+     - Optional limit filter.
+Limits the number of the returned results.
+If not specified, defaults to returning all plugins which match the requirements.
+   * - ``order``
+     - Optional order filter.
+Accepted values are one of ``DESC``, ``ASC``, or ``UNORDERED``. ``DESC`` will sort the plugin artifacts first by scope (first by ``USER`` and then by ``SYSTEM``), then by name descending alphabetically, and then by version from highest to lowest; for ``ASC``, sorted first by scope, then by name ascending alphabetically, and then by version from lowest to highest.
+If not specified, defaults to ``UNORDERED``.

 This will return a JSON array that lists the plugins of the specified type and name available to the artifact.
 As can been seen compared with the endpoint